Parametrized systems of generalized polynomial equations: first applications to fewnomials: Geometric objects and auxiliary matrices

-\begin{rem} In real fewnomial theory, it is standard to assume $\LL = \R^n$.
+In real fewnomial theory, it is standard to assume $\LL = \R^n$.
 Otherwise, dependent variables can be eliminated.
-In reaction network theory, also non-generic systems are relevant.
-In both settings, $\dep=0$ implies an explicit parametrization of the solution set, cf.~our main result and its instance, Theorem~\ref{thm:main} and Corollary~\ref{cor:d0}, below. \end{rem}
+A system with $\dep=0$ (a ``very few''-nomial system) allows for an explicit parametrization of the solution set, see~Corollary~\ref{cor:d0} below.

 To conclude our exposition, let

 be the $\ell \times \ell$ block-diagonal ``Cayley'' matrix with blocks $\ones_{\mm_i}^\trans \in \R^{1 \times \mm_i}$ and

 Clearly, $\JL \, \IL = 0$, in fact, $\ker \JL = \im \IL$.
 We call